WWII Vehicles – The Importance of Mobility and Transportation

 The success of the jeep is demonstrated by its ubiquity: from 1941 to 1945 640,000 jeeps were produced, with roughly 200,000 going to either the British or Soviet armies.

-The success of the jeep came it its ruggedness.
-The small, four-cylinder engine was capable of around twenty miles per gallon, and could carry either five soldiers or eight hundred pounds of cargo.
+The success of the jeep came from its ruggedness.
+The small, four-cylinder engine was capable of around twenty miles per gallon and could carry either five soldiers or eight hundred pounds of cargo.

-These vehicles were also four wheel drive, meaning that they were perfect for cross-country driving.
-Jeeps were able to drive through territory and surfaces that other vehicles couldn’t, making them exceptionally valuable vehicles.
+These vehicles were also four-wheel drive, meaning that they were perfect for cross-country driving.
+Jeeps were able to drive through territory and surfaces that other vehicles couldn’t, making them exceptionally valuable WW2 vehicles.
+Many military members and veterans still drive them today as their vehicle of choice.
+Here you can learn more about military and veterans auto insurance.

 The speed and ease of use of a jeep meant that they were perfectly suited to reconnaissance and often worked closely in tandem with airborne regiments.